This accessibility statement applies to the www.westsussex.gov.uk website.

 We’ve also made the website text as simple as possible to understand.

-AbilityNet has advice on making devices easier for people with a disability to use so that you can:
+AbilityNet has advice on making your device easier to use if you have a disability.

 How accessible this website is

 We know some parts of this website aren’t fully accessible as:

 - some of our documents aren’t yet fully accessible to screen readers